 The infographic is an important first step to achieving that better future, because it gives us the ability to understand where the risks are emerging.
 As stated previously, the situation is constantly evolving.
-EXL Healthcare will continue to update the analysis with new insights as they become available.
+EXL Health will continue to update the analysis with new insights as they become available.

 Victor Collymore, Senior Vice President and Chief Medical Officer